tytydraco/yessleep/out/A_dead_boy_has_been_hunting_me_down_my_whole_life_On_my_18th_birthday_I_finally_understand_why.md

 Aunt May cleared her throat.

 “For a long time, our family has lived among creatures who live in the forest you played inside!
-In exchange for keep this town safe, they only ask for small favors.
+In exchange for keeping this town safe, they only ask for small favors.
 Wayward children who disappear into the woods are good enough payment.
-Now, you and your siblings do not share our inheritance.
+However, you and your siblings do not share our inheritance.
 Your mother never wanted fae children.
 She wanted you to be human.”

 Aunt May’s smile faded.

-“After losing my sister, and my niece and nephew, I made a deal to give my last surviving niece 100 years of peace.”
+“After losing my sister, and my niece and nephew, I made a deal to give my last surviving niece 100 years of life.”

 Her words were white noise, my gaze glued to my birthday presents.
 I couldn't call them human anymore.